 administers state and federal grant programs for California’s libraries, works to enhance library collaboration and resource-sharing, and provides consulting services to public libraries and associated groups and organizations.
 These activities help to support existing library programs, develop innovative new programs, extend and enhance library services across the state, and gain the greatest benefit from funding sources.

 The Preservation Section is responsible for the conservation, preservation, and digitization of the library’s collections to ensure their continued access and use.

 offers an extensive collection of primary and secondary sources with a focus on California law.
 Primary sources from California’s beginnings aid the Legislature and state agencies in tracing legislative or regulatory histories, and practice guides and court briefs aid lawyers and those proceeding pro se.
-Our rare and frequently consulted collections include virtually all California Senate and Assembly Bills dating back to 1867, superseded California Codes, and the California Code of Regulations Supplement and Notice Register.
+Our rare and frequently consulted collections include virtually all California legislation dating back to 1867, superseded California Codes, and the California Code of Regulations Supplement and Notice Register.
 Extending beyond California, we have materials relating to other states, federal legislation, and even historical and international law.